Six easy ways to run your Jupyter Notebook in the cloud

 You want to share your work publicly: Binder creates the least friction possible when sharing, since people can view and run your notebook without creating an account.
 Kernels, Colab, Azure, and CoCalc allow you to share a URL for read-only access, while requiring users to create an account if they want to run your notebook.
 Kernels and Azure make sharing even easier by providing you with a public profile page.
 Datalore does not allow for public sharing.

 You need to collaborate with others: CoCalc and Datalore support real-time collaboration.
-Colab supports collaborating on the same document, though it's not quite real-time and you're not sharing the same environment.
+Colab supports collaborating on the same document, though it's not in real-time and you're not sharing the same environment.
 Kernels supports a form of collaboration in which you're sharing a version history.
 Binder and Azure don't include any collaboration functionality, though with Binder it could easily occur through the normal GitHub pull request workflow.

 You want a high performance environment: Kernels provides the most powerful environment (4-core CPU and 17 GB RAM), followed by Datalore (2-core CPU and 4 GB RAM), Azure (4 GB RAM), Binder (up to 2 GB RAM), and CoCalc (1-core CPU and 1 GB RAM).
 Colab does not provide specifications for its environment.